South Vietnam Birding Tour

 Included in the tour cost: All transport including airport transfers, road tolls, national park entry fees, accommodation including on the night before commencement of the tour and on the final night, hide fees, all meals, bottled water, boat trip, services of English-speaking birding guide and Calidris Birding Tours guide.

 Accommodation: All accommodation has been selected for its convenience of location to the birding sites that we will visit.
-In Ho Chi Minh City we stay in a comfortable hotel with all modern facilities.
-At Cat Tien the accommodation is fairly basic but air-conditioning is in all rooms.
-At other sites we stay in local hotels that are comfortable and convenient.
-Wifi is expected at all locations.
+In Ho Chi Minh City we stay in a very comfortable hotel with all modern facilities.
+At Cat Tien the accommodation is fairly basic but with air-conditioning and private shower/toilet in all rooms.
+At Di Linh we stay in a very pleasant local guesthouse and at Dalat we stay in a comfortable city hotel.
+Wifi is expected at all locations, although we recommend buying a local SIM card at the airport for the best signal.

-Physical effort: This is not a particularly physically demanding trip with birding done along wide tracks and quiet roads.
-Most walks will be of short distances although there may be a few longer walks to find some key species.
-However, long days in the field are normal, but the carefully planned itinerary has ensures that there is not too much time pressure.
-This birding tour is suitable for most people.
+Physical effort: Overal this is not a particularly physically demanding trip with birding done along wide tracks and quiet roads.
+Most walks will be of short distances although there could be a few longer walks to find some key species if we have to search hard.
+However, long days in the field are normal, but the carefully planned itinerary attempts to ensure that there is not too much time pressure.
+However, it is important that participants are mobile enough to walk along a few short, but steep trails to some of the hides (several hides are easily accessed but a few require a short downhill walk that a trekking pole usually enables most people to walk down).
+This birding tour is suitable for most people with decent mobility.

 Ask a question about this tour